apothan/OpenTour/README.md

 The travel industry has so many different APIs that to integrate to a new vendor it is very expensive to accomplish.
 We are creating a protocol that is easy to implement and make it easy to connect to as many of your business partners as possible.

-We have created a website with built in CMA that implements any software the uses the OpenTour format https://github.com/apothan/open-tour-website
+We have created a website with built in Symfony/PHP that implements any software the uses the OpenTour format https://github.com/apothan/open-tour-website

 ### Services